Lee-Yang-zero ratio method in three-dimensional Ising model: Introduction

 \section{Introduction}

-Critical phenomena are key concepts across various fields of physics, including statistical mechanics, condensed matter, high-energy physics, and cosmology.
-Although physical scales involved in these fields differ by more than ten orders of magnitude, when a critical point (CP) exists, distinct physical systems exhibit identical critical behavior governed by the scaling laws and the universality class, in which symmetry and dimensionality of the system play crucial roles~\cite{WILSON197475}.
-On the other hand, the existence and exact location of a critical point are not constrained by symmetires.
+Critical phenomena are fundamental concepts across various fields of physics, including statistical mechanics, condensed-matter and high-energy physics, and cosmology.
+Although the physical scales involved in these fields differ by more than ten orders of magnitude, when a critical point (CP) exists, distinct physical systems exhibit identical critical behavior governed by the scaling laws and universality classes, in which symmetry and dimensionality of the system play crucial roles~\cite{WILSON197475}.
+On the other hand, the existence and precise location of a critical point are not constrained by symmetries.
 Instead, the microscopic properties of the system, such as the system's dynamics and interactions, play essential roles.

-Various theoretical methods have been developed to investigate critical phenomena, including the mean-field approximation~\cite{weiss:jpa-00241247,Landau:1937obd} and the renormalization group approaches~\cite{PhysicsPhysiqueFizika.2.263,PhysRevLett.28.240,PhysRevB.4.3174}.
+Various theoretical approaches have been developed to investigate critical phenomena, including the mean-field approximation~\cite{weiss:jpa-00241247,Landau:1937obd} and the renormalization-group methods~\cite{PhysicsPhysiqueFizika.2.263,PhysRevLett.28.240,PhysRevB.4.3174}.
 However, they give exact solutions only in limited systems.
-Therefore, in most cases, numerical methods, such as the Monte Carlo~\cite{Ferrenberg:2018zst,10.1063/1.1699114,Binder:2001ha}, tensor network~\cite{PhysRevLett.69.2863,Levin:2006jai}, and conformal bootstrap~\cite{Rattazzi:2008pe,Chang:2024whx} methods, are primary means of locating the CP and determining its property.
+Therefore, in most cases, numerical methods, such as the Monte Carlo~\cite{Ferrenberg:2018zst,10.1063/1.1699114,Binder:2001ha}, tensor network~\cite{PhysRevLett.69.2863,Levin:2006jai}, and conformal-bootstrap~\cite{Rattazzi:2008pe,Chang:2024whx} methods, serve as primary tools for locating the CP and determining its properties.

 In numerical analyses of critical phenomena, it is crucial to properly account for finite-size effects, as simulations are always performed on finite volumes while the correlation length diverges at the CP.
-When the system size is sufficiently large, it is known that thermodynamics in the vicinity of the CP obeys an extended scaling law known as the finite-size scaling (FSS), in which the system size is treated as a scaling variable~\cite{PhysRevLett.28.1516,Binder:1981sa,Binder:2001ha,Pelissetto:2000ek}.
+When the system size is sufficiently large, it is known that thermodynamic quantities in the vicinity of the CP obey an extended scaling law known as the finite-size scaling (FSS), where the system size acts as a scaling variable~\cite{PhysRevLett.28.1516,Binder:1981sa,Binder:2001ha,Pelissetto:2000ek}.
 The analysis based on the FSS is crucial for revealing properties of the CP, such as its location and the critical exponents.
 A useful method among them is the so-called Binder-cumulant method~\cite{Binder:1981sa}, in which the location of the CP is determined from the intersection point of the ratios of cumulants obtained at various system sizes.